Security and Defence Policy

 International organizations, actors, factors-threats, cooperation, security regimes, alliances and coalitions, interests, risk evaluation and management, international relations, scenario development, crisis management, security complexes, influence strategy, coercion, deterrence, modelling, game theory, defence diplomacy, etc.

-This working group encompasses the full range of national and international actions related to contemporary policy and strategy.
+Working Group 6 on Security and Defence Policy encompasses the full range of activities undertaken by states to drive strategy.
 Research and discussion related to operations and tactics may be more suited to the working group on war studies.

 International relations, security policy, defence policy, international organizations, alliances, coalitions, polymology